digitalbangash1/Creating-a-Django-Project/README.md

-1. We will start with creating a virtual environment in Python for the project so all the necessary packages or dependencies can be installed inside the virtual environment o create a virtual environment in Python for your project, you can follow these steps:
+1. We will start with creating a virtual environment in Python for the project so all the necessary packages or dependencies can be installed inside the virtual environment.
+To create a virtual environment in Python for your project, you can follow these steps:

 Open your terminal or command prompt.